SaobanLateefat/Data-Visualization/README.md

 ## Summary of Findings

 * We have more males to female
--- There are more of people who are subscribers to customers -- Most trips are done within short hours.
+* There are more of people who are subscribers to customers
+* Most trips are done within short hours.
--- We have higher trips on weekdays to weekends
+* We have higher trips on weekdays to weekends
--- Most ofthe trip is made around 5pm and 8am and we deduce this is due to rush hours.
+* Most ofthe trip is made around 5pm and 8am and we deduce this is due to rush hours.
--- We have younger people who board bikes to older people
+* We have younger people who board bikes to older people

 ## Key Insights for Presentation

 The presentation part is based on:

-Trip per User type, Gender and Age:<br>
+Trip per User type, Gender and Age:
--- There are more of people who are subscribers to customers<br>
+* There are more of people who are subscribers to customers<br>
--- We have more males to female<br>
+* We have more males to female<br>
--- We have younger people who board bikes to older people<br>
+*  We have younger people who board bikes to older people<br>

-Trips per weekday and hour of the day:<br>
+Trips per weekday and hour of the day:
--- We have higher trips on weekdays to weekends<br>
+* We have higher trips on weekdays to weekends<br>
--- Most ofthe trip is made around 5pm and 8am and we deduce this is due to rush hours.<br>
+*Most ofthe trip is made around 5pm and 8am and we deduce this is due to rush hours.<br>